tenkeyless/keras_site/content/korean/docs/examples/vision/probing_vits/_index.md

 This model was pretrained on the ImageNet-21k dataset and was then fine-tuned on the ImageNet-1k dataset.
 To learn more about how we developed this model in TensorFlow (with pretrained weights from [this source](https://github.com/google-research/vision_transformer/)) refer to [this notebook](https://github.com/sayakpaul/probing-vits/blob/main/notebooks/load-jax-weights-vitb16.ipynb).

-## Running regular inference with the model
+## Running regular inference with the model {#running-regular-inference-with-the-model}

 We now run inference with the loaded model on our test image.